 8. “Sometimes people say they can’t tell me and my sister apart.
 Here’s a hint: I’m the pretty one.”

 9. “Sisters never quite forgive each other for what happened when they were five.”- Pam Brown.

 10. “I smile because you are my sister, I laugh because there is nothing you can do about it!”

 Siblings fight now, but one day you can say, “I told you so!”

-These are just a few examples from friends with different types of families.
 As we can see, even when siblings fight like cats and dogs as kids, more often than not they grow up to really count on each other and become best friends.
 That goes for whole-siblings, half-siblings, and even “siblings” in our hearts.